 - Mail the completed application to your local municipal clerk (first-time voters must include proof of residency).

 NOTE: The application must be postmarked no later than the 20th day before the election.

 Register with your local municipal clerk by 5 p.m. (or the close of business) on the Friday before the election.
 You may also register at the polls on Election Day.

 Wisconsin election laws make it easy to register to vote, and you can even register to vote at your local polling place on the day of the election if you are not already registered.

-- Download and complete an absentee ballot.
+- Apply to vote with an absentee ballot.